lattirust/lattirust/BLOGPOST.md

 To fully harness the computational capabilities of GPUs, this work focuses on accelerating key operations within the `lattirust-arithmetic` package, including matrix-matrix and matrix-vector operations, decomposition and recomposition processes, and number-theoretic transforms (NTT) for fast polynomial multiplication, and modular arithmetic.
 This post outlines a strategy for accelerating lattice-based cryptographic protocols on Nvidia GPUs by utilizing Ingonyama’s CUDA Backend.
 The primary goals are twofold: (1) achieving end-to-end integration with the ICICLE backend to enable the first deployment of the accelerated library and to evaluate the scope and implications of GPU acceleration, and (2) establishing both the theoretical and practical foundations for the eventual implementation of custom kernels tailored for further acceleration.
 This approach lays the groundwork for robust and scalable GPU-accelerated cryptographic solutions.
 At the time of writing, our contributions to Lattirust include:

 - Conducting research into GPU acceleration for arithmetic operations implemented in Lattirust and providing a detailed specification for integrating the ICICLE GPU backend [11](#icicle-backend).
-- Developing the accelerated version of the `lattirust-arithmetic` package with GPU-accelerated support for critical operations such as NTT, decomposition, recomposition, and matrix-vector computations.
-This implementation is seamlessly integrated with Ingonyama's ICICLE backend.
+- Developing the accelerated version of the `lattirust-arithmetic` package with GPU-accelerated support for critical operations such as NTT, and vector computations.
+This implementation is integrated with Ingonyama's ICICLE backend.
 - Performing an experimental evaluation of the accelerated library implementation and presenting preliminary benchmark results to validate its performance improvements.

 ### Related Work <a name="related"></a>

 Research on accelerating cryptographic schemes using GPU architectures has gained substantial momentum.
 This is driven by the need to meet performance and scalability standards essential for the adoption and standardization of these schemes.
 The computational demands of modern security applications in privacy-preserving computation and post-quantum cryptography, make accelerating the operations that underpin these schemes critical to achieving practical performance and usability.

 The available research on GPU acceleration in cryptography has primarily focused on Homomorphic Encryption and Secure Multi-Party Computation.
 These schemes are computationally intensive and require significant optimization to achieve practical performance.
-The use of GPUs in accelerating these schemes has shown promising results, with significant speedups achieved in various operations, such as basic Liner Algebra operations, Number Theoretic Transforms, and Modular Arithmetic.
+The use of GPUs in accelerating these schemes has shown promising results, with significant speedups achieved in various operations, such as basic liner algebra operations, NTTs, and modular arithmetic.
 Several works on accelerating HE schemes exist in the literature.
 Early works in this field focus on evaluating the feasibility of GPU acceleration for basic computations on encrypted data.
 For instance, the work by [3](#CKKS) presents a GPU-accelerated implementation of the CKKS encryption scheme, a homomorphic encryption scheme that supports approximate arithmetic operations, for logistic regression over encrypted data.
 The authors demonstrate that while encrypted training remains slower than plaintext computation, their approach achieves comparable model accuracy, highlighting the potential for privacy-preserving ML applications.
 Their results suggest that FHE can support more complex ML applications, with performance improvements paving the way for broader privacy-preserving analytics on sensitive data.

 More recent works focus on the performance comparison of different homomorphic encryption schemes accelerated on GPUs.
 The Phantom library [4](#Pantom) represents an advancement in leveraging GPUs to optimize word-wise HE schemes, specifically BGV, BFV, and CKKS, which support batch processing for privacy-preserving applications.
 This library introduces several innovations in GPU processing, such as kernel fusion, memory pooling, and efficient use of NTTs for polynomial multiplications.
 Phantom's benchmarks reveal substantial speed improvements over existing implementations, which reinforces the notion that GPU acceleration presents a viable solution for high-throughput applications.